great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 ## GX Cloud deployment patterns

 GX Cloud deployments can be tailored to meet your specific business requirements.
-To determine which deployment pattern and GX architectural components are most suitable for your organization, determine how your data is accessed and how users interact with GX Cloud.
+How your data is accessed and how you want your users to interact with GX Cloud determine which deployment pattern and GX architectural components are suitable for your organization.

 ### Org-hosted deployment pattern